brejdol/networkundertaker/_posts/2023-04-11-Shortest-Path-Bridging-part-3.md

 *Tandem*(\*,G): This mode uses a separate multicast tree.
 This is not a SPT, and is not confruent with the unicast SPT.
 A multicast (\*,G) is created for every BVLAN using Tandem (\*,G) multicast replication.
 This tree is similar to a STP setup, and it is rooted at one SPB node according to the bridge priority.
 This mode is a compromise between bandwidth and control plance resources.
 This might be the best option if most traffic is sourced or destined towards the root bridge.

-I usually use Tandem(S,G) mode, since I only handle small environments.
-Control plane load isn't an issue.
+I usually use Tandem(S,G) mode, since I only handle fairly small environments.
+Control plane workload will never be an issue.

 **Convergence**